Shaquille Morris

-Shaquille Morris (born February 23, 1994) is an American professional basketball and football player who is a free agent. and played college basketball for the Wichita State University.
+Shaquille Morris (born February 23, 1994) is an American professional basketball and football player. and played college basketball for the Wichita State University.
 He played basketball professionally for the San-en NeoPhoenix, Kyoto Hannaryz, and Tokyo Hachioji Bee Trains.

 College career

 Morris dominated over high school competition due to his large build.
 He was recruited to Wichita State by assistant coach Chris Jans.
 Morris redshirted his freshman season but missed many practices for minor ailments.
 Coach Gregg Marshall said to him in December 2013 that he needed to get a medical thesaurus for all the made-up conditions he had.
 When he did start logging minutes for the Shockers, he was frequently in trouble with Marshall and nearly got kicked off the team.
 As his college career went on, the two developed a more productive relationship.

 Morris was named to the Third Team All-Missouri Valley Conference as a junior.
 He averaged 9.8 points and 5.1 rebounds per game that season.
 Morris declared for the 2016 NBA draft but eventually returned to school.
 On February 1 in an overtime loss to Temple, Morris broke the 1,000 points barrier and posted 24 points and nine rebounds.
 He scored 23 points and grabbed 13 rebounds in a 93–86 win over Temple on February 14 in what Marshall considered to be his best game.
 The following game, he had 13 points in a win against top-five Cincinnati and was named AAC player of the week.
 As a senior, Morris averaged 14.2 points, 5.5 rebounds, and 1.6 blocks per game.
 He posted 15.7 points per game in conference play.
 He was named to the First Team All-American Athletic Conference.

 In October 2020, Morris claimed that coach Marshall shoved and punched him in the head during a practice in 2015, sparking an investigation against his former coach.